sqreen/security-page/docs/markdown-content.md

 <!--- __Customization:__ Medium customization.
 Delete the tools you’re not using. --->

 - We use a runtime protection system that identifies and blocks OWASP Top 10 and business logic attacks in real-time.
 - We use security headers to protect our users from attacks.
-You can check our grade on [SecurityHeaders.io](https://securityheaders.io/?q=DOMAIN&hide=on&followRedirects=on).
+You can check our grade on [this security scanner](https://www.sqreen.io/scan?url=https%3A%2F%2FDOMAIN).
 - We use security automation capabilities that automatically detect and respond to threats targeting our apps.

 ## Secure development